 Raw honey is unheated, unprocessed and unpasteurized unlike most honeys available in grocery stores.
-Therefore, it is able to keep all of its nutrients intact as they’re not destroyed by processing.
+Therefore, it is able to keep all of its nutrients intact, as they’re not destroyed by processing.

 5. Sea Salt

-Sea salt comes loaded with tons of minerals and nutrients like magnesium, calcium, sodium and potassium that it absorbs from the sea water where its produced.
+Sea salt comes loaded with tons of minerals and nutrients, like magnesium, calcium, sodium and potassium, that it absorbs from the seawater where it’s produced.
 Many of these minerals are the same ones found in our skin cells and within our bodies, which is exactly why real sea salt can help balance, protect and restore the skin.

-Use real Himalayan or Celtic sea salts in homemade facial masks, toners and scrubs with other skin-boosting ingredients like coconut oil, lavender essential oil and raw honey.
+Use real Himalayan or Celtic sea salts in homemade facial masks, toners and scrubs with other skin-boosting ingredients, like coconut oil, lavender essential oil and raw honey.
 The salt contains anti-inflammatory properties to soothe skin and calm breakouts, remove dead skin cells and irritation, balance oil production, and help the skin retain moisture levels.

-It helps soothe sunburned skin, can boost collagen production and treat age spots.
-It also works to reduce inflammation of the skin when applies topically and can do the same internally when eaten.
+It helps soothe sunburned skin and can boost collagen production and treat age spots.
+It also works to reduce inflammation of the skin when applied topically and can do the same internally when eaten.

 7. Lemon Essential Oil